Wonderful integrates with:

 Bank transfers

-Traditional bank transfers, such as the bankers automated clearing system (BACS) or the clearing house automated payment system (CHAPS), are still popular online payment methods in the UK.
-Their robust security measures make them a trustworthy choice for high-volume transactions.
+Traditional bank transfers, such as the BACS or the CHAPS, are still popular ways to accept payments online.
+Their robust security measures make them a trustworthy choice for high-value transactions.

 Buy now, pay later (BNPL)